 Transitioning from a linear value chain to a circular economy can be complex and challenging.
 It requires significant changes to the way products are designed, manufactured, and consumed, as well as changes to the way waste is managed and recycled.
 This can be particularly challenging for smaller companies with limited resources.

 A circular economy may have economic and social drawbacks.
-For example, it may lead to job losses in certain industries, such as those involved in producing and disposing single-use products.
+For example, it may lead to job losses in certain industries, such as those involved in producing and disposing of single-use products.
 It may also result in higher prices for some products, as the cost of recycling and waste management is factored into the price.

 Sustainability and environmental drawbacks and issues to Consider